AD92 Political Campaign Activities

 D. By University Employees

-University employees and representatives may, in their capacity as a private citizen, make any partisan political statement, provided they clearly indicate that they are expressing a personal view and are not speaking for, or on behalf of, the University.
-Furthermore, nothing in this Policy is intended to limit or prohibit an employee’s ability, in their personal capacity and outside of work hours, to become a member in any political party, vote in any election, make personal contributions to a political candidate or organization, or otherwise participate in a political campaign.
+University employees and representatives may, in their personal capacity as a private citizen, make any political statement.
+If an employee’s political statement or activity, in light of all of the circumstances, including the employee’s affiliation with the University, could reasonably cause others to perceive the employee’s statements or activities to be on behalf of the University, then such employee is expected to make clear, by an appropriate disclaimer if possible, that the statements and activities are undertaken in the employee’s individual capacity and do not represent the position of the University.
+Nothing in this Policy is intended to limit or prohibit an employee’s ability, in their personal capacity and on their own time, to become a member in any political party, make personal contributions to a political candidate or organization, or otherwise participate in a political campaign.

-This Policy is also not intended to limit public partisan statements made by University employees outside of their official capacity, the scholarly research of University faculty members or the dissemination of factual material and scholarship.
+This Policy is also not intended to limit public political statements made by University employees outside of their official capacity, the scholarly research of University faculty members or the dissemination of factual material and scholarship.
+Pursuant to existing University Policy, AC 64, “Academic Freedom”, this Policy shall not be construed to prohibit faculty from expressing personal political views in their instructional role, provided that the faculty member does not advocate or oppose a political candidate or claim to speak on behalf of the University.

 The Office of Strategic Communication, the Office of the Vice President of Administration, and the Office of Government and Community Relations must be notified prior to the visit of any political candidate (whether the visit is at the request of the University, a University Sponsor, a Recognized Student Organization, or a Non-University Group renting University Facilities) to any campus.
 For visits to the Commonwealth Campuses, the campus Chancellor or Chief Executive must also be notified.

-Visits by political candidates and political dignitaries to the University Park campus shall be coordinated by the Office of Government and Community Relations.
-Visits by political candidates and political dignitaries to the Commonwealth Campuses shall be coordinated by the campus Chancellor or Chief Executive, in consultation with the Office of Government and Community Relations and the Office of Strategic Communications.
+Visits by political candidates and political dignitaries to the University Park campus shall be coordinated in consultation with the Office of Government and Community Relations.
+Visits by political candidates and political dignitaries to the Commonwealth Campuses shall be coordinated in consultation with the campus Chancellor or Chief Executive, the Office of Government and Community Relations, and the Office of Strategic Communications.

 Campus visits by a State or Federal government official in their official work capacity, and not in their role as a political candidate or an invited speaker, should be handled in accordance with University Policy AD50, “Contact with State and Federal officials and Official Request from Government Officials”.